mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 4. CER & Does it move with CV?

 #### HW:
-- You will have an assignment this week, but you will get it tomorrow
+- Week 3 in Canvas -- will mostly likely need tomorrow's class to complete some of this

 ---